What did Jesus say about being saved?

 But Christ came to save us from this death.

-Jesus begins to explain these two aspects of salvation to Nicodemus;
+Jesus begins to explain these two aspects of us having an incurable disease and that everyone needs to be pardoned to Nicodemus;

 The people sinned, and God in response to this sin sent venomous snakes to bite them and many died.